 The seriousness of this pandemic dictates that we follow the guidelines and safety measures given by State and Local authorities and health officials, and the Archdiocese of Washington.
-Therefore, please understand that the logistics and schedule required to offer public Masses and liturgies under these guidelines will be very different than the last time you attended Mass.
+Therefore, please understand that the logistics and schedule required to offer public Masses and liturgies under these guidelines will be very different than you are accustomed to.
 Please read the following carefully to facilitate a smooth reopening.

 Mass Obligation Dispensed

 The dispensation from Sundays and Holy Days of Obligation remains in effect and you may have to make the difficult decision to remain at home even as we offer public Masses.
 This would include those with COVID-19 or exposed to it, as well as those with upper respiratory or flu like symptoms or underlying medical conditions, the sick, the elderly, those who are living with or in the presence of any individual at risk, or those that still do not feel comfortable being in a public setting.
 When in doubt, out of charity for others, please stay home.

 Weekday Masses will be offered at 9:00am in the parish church, Monday through Friday.
 There will not be a 9:00am Mass on Saturday’s.
 Masses will be live streamed.

 Beginning Saturday May 30 the weekend Mass schedule will be as follows:

 You can access all live streamed Masses from our parish website at www.olss.org.